scala/scala/README.md

 P.S.: If you have some spare time to help out around here, we would be delighted to add your name to this list!

+# Branches

+Target the oldest branch you would like your changes to end up in.
+We periodically merge forward from older release branches (e.g., 2.12.x) to new ones (e.g. 2.13.x).

+If your change might be difficult to merge forward, you may be asked to also submit a separate PR targeting the newer branch.

+If your change is version-specific and shouldn't be merged forward, put `[nomerge]` in the PR name.

+If your change is a backport from a newer branch and therefore doesn't need to be merged forward, put `[backport]` in the PR name.

+## Choosing a branch

+Most changes should target 2.13.x.
+We are increasingly reluctant to target 2.12.x unless there is a special reason (e.g. if an especially bad bug is found, or if there is commercial sponsorship).

+The 2.11.x branch is now [inactive](https://github.com/scala/scala-dev/issues/451) and no further 2.11.x releases are planned -- unless unusual, unforeseeable circumstances arise.
+You should not target 2.11.x without asking maintainers first.

 # Repository structure

 ```